rsettlage/stock_analyzer/README.md

      + Wanting to add some lag charts using the various tickers to see if there are some patterns we can tease out
 3. Github actions then add/commits/pushes updated data and reports :heavy_check_mark:

+Like what you see or want to contribute?
+Leave a comment in the issues, do a pull request, or send me a note!